Take advantage of low fees and competitive exchange rates when sending money to Mexico.

-As the table shows, Maria’s family will receive 1,200 extra pesos if she uses a specialist money transfer company instead of a bank.
-Not only that, Maria will also save $10 on the transfer fee.
+Maria’s family could receive 1,200 extra pesos if she uses a money transfer company instead of a bank.
+Not only that, but Maria will also save $10 on the transfer fee.

 How to compare transfer companies when transferring money to Mexico

 - Exchange rate.
 See how the rates offered by one provider stack up against those offered by competitors.
 Also, remember that some providers may offer a great exchange rate but also charge high fees.

 - Fees.
 Most companies charge a transfer fee when you send money overseas.
 Learn exactly what that fee is for each complete transfer.
 Some providers will waive their fee if you transfer more than a set amount.

 - Transfer methods, options and times.
 Can you schedule transfers online, over the phone or through an agent?
 Will they accept payment with your bank account, credit card or debit card?
 Can you schedule payments ahead of time or take advantage of changing market rates with a forward contract?
 How long will it take each provider to transfer funds to your recipient?